 Diverse Populations and Perspectives Our students are highly diverse in experience, cultural background and values.
 Our interactive classrooms and col- laborative learning bring cross-cultural perspectives to the counseling process.
-Counseling students serve diverse client groups in agencies with varied philosophies.
-Many of the agencies that collaborate with Cambridge College focus on under-served populations.
+Counseling students serve diverse client groups typically characterized by broad differences in access to quality services across lines of race and social class in agencies with varied philosophies.
 Licensure Some concentrations in Counseling Psychology prepare students for the licensure which is increasingly necessary for many counseling careers.
 Other concentrations are available for students whose career goals do not require licensure.
 Ever-changing professional licensure standards make it necessary for the program charts in this catalog to change occasionally.
-Updated academic requirements and further detailed requirements for practicum/internship and licensure are available at the Counseling Psychology Office or program coordinator.
+Updated academic requirements and further detailed requirements for practicum/internship and licensure are available from the Counseling Psychology Office or program coordinator.
 Students are responsible for knowing the detailed requirements of their concentration.
 Students should examine updated licensing/certification requirements closely and seek advising to determine whether work sites and supervision are appropriate for the credentials sought.
 On-going training After completing a master's degree, continuing graduate education is typically required to maintain licensure.
-Cambridge College courses and workshops can meet this on-going need for alumni.
-Advising and Professional Seminar Admissions counselors give applicants an overview of the College's academic programs and assist with the application process.
-Program directors are available for further academic counseling.
-Faculty Admission Committee recommendations are communicated to applicants.
-Orientation - Just before each term begins, an Orientation/Registration session provides group course advising for new students and assistance with course registration.
+Cam- bridge College courses and workshops can meet this on-going need for alumni.